mrbalihai/passbox/README.md

 ## A simple command line password manager using bash and GPG
 High test coverage with minimal dependencies.

+Credit to [drduh/pwd.sh](https://github.com/drduh/pwd.sh) for some ideas.
+Please check that project out as it might suit your needs better.

 ### Features
 - [x] Search/Add/Update/Delete password entries
 - [x] Generate random passwords